ywfan/mnn-H/README.md

 # Multiscale Neural Network (MNN) based on hierarchical matrices
-This repo is the code for the paper: https://arxiv.org/abs/1807.01883 The generating code is written by MATLAB and the neural network is implemented by python based on keras on top of tensorflow
+This repo is the code for the paper: https://arxiv.org/abs/1807.01883 The code to generate data is written by MATLAB and the neural network is implemented by python based on keras on top of tensorflow

 ## How to run
 - generate data by matlab code